5 useful travel sites you probably don't use - and 5 others you probably do

 3. Airbnb

-We have been for long fans of Airbnb (see Airbnb label: 10 tips for guests and 5 reasons why Airbnb is doing so well).
-Although there are a number of little things that we have with its current state (namely the increase in the actual hotels there instead of person-to-person lists), it remains unprecedented in terms of diversity and value.
+We've been fans of Airbnb for a long time (see Airbnb etiquette: 10 tips for guests and 5 reasons why Airbnb is so popular).
+While there are a number of niggles we have with its current state (namely the increase in actual hotels there rather than person-to-person listings), it remains unparalleled in terms of variety and value.

-Try Airbnb for the first time and save $ 20 on this link on your first trip.
+Try Airbnb for the first time and save $20 on your first trip using this link.

-As mentioned in defense of the travel guide, we firmly believe in the value of a good travel guide and therefore do not be ashamed to contact the experts for the answers we need.
+As mentioned in In Defense of the Guide, we firmly believe in the value of a good guide, and so we're not ashamed to turn to the experts for the answers we need.

 lonelyplanet.com

-Hostelworld is a trustworthy page that we have been using for years, ideal for those who are looking for cheap accommodation for backpackers.
+Hostelworld is a trusted site that we have been using for years, ideal for those looking for cheap backpacker accommodation.

 www.hostelworld.com